Skip to main content

 };

-As expected the model is not making any function calls.
+As expected, the model doesn’t make any function calls.

 const functionDeclaration = {